MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### [Node.js](#tab/nodejs)

-Below is our step-by-step troubleshooting guide for extension/agent based monitoring for Node.js based applications running on Azure App Services.
+This is our step-by-step troubleshooting guide for extension/agent based monitoring for Node.js based applications running on Azure App Services.

 #### Windows